2022 Mitsubishi Mirage Trim Levels, Configurations & Comparisons.

 Buyers may be tempted to jump on the low price of the entry-level Mirage.
 If it does not have the features they need, however, it is arguable whether or not they are getting a good deal.
 The following guide will point out the differences between all trim levels so that shoppers can decide which of the four trims they will be best served by.

-Compare the 2022 Mitsubishi Mirage ES vs LE Trim Levels.
+Compare the ES vs LE Trims.
 What is the difference?

 One of the biggest complaints everyone has about the Mirage is its lack of power.
 The Mirage ES gets a 1.2L three-cylinder that pumps out a measly 78-horsepower and 74 lb-ft of torque.
 That is less than just about every other new car on the market.
 The engine can be mated to a five-speed manual transmission, or drivers can opt for a CVT.
 Unsurprisingly, the Mirage is only available with front-wheel drive.